-April 19th is the fifth annual Talk With Our Kids About Money Day.
+April 17 is the seventh annual Talk With Our Kids About Money Day.

 TWOKAM was launched as a pilot program in Toronto and Montreal area schools in 2013.
-In April, 2015 some 2,200 schools and about 300,000 students participated in the third annual TWOKAM Day.
+In April, 2018, some 7,700 schools and about 900,000 students participated in the sixth annual TWOKAM Day.

-In 2016, TWOKAM was launched in British Columbia and Newfoundland, the final two provinces to participate.
+In 2018, the Territories participated for the first time making TWOKAM Day truly coast to coast to coast across Canada.
 Talk With Our Kids About Money Day is the third Wednesday in April every year.

 The Canadian Foundation for Economic Education has introduced “Talk With Our Kids About Money Day” across North America.
 TWOKAM is intended to “get the conversations started” and help young people learn more about money and personal finances.
 It’s a fun and interactive program for kids, parents, and teachers to take the stress out of “Having the Talk.”